osu-ukraine-hub/uot/Rules/rules-english.md

 > This document establishes and governs all of the operational processes of the tournament that require documentation.
 Format used is 1v1, RO64, Double Elimination.
 Any scheduling activity is allowed until 8 hours before match time.
 Any tournament details not listed here are either unannounced as of now or could be found at [Information]() or [Website](https://osuukraine.com/).

-Using host privileges, the following rules are enacted for an indefinite period of time:
+The following rules are enacted for an indefinite period of time:

 ## Table of Contents
 1. Definitions